List of Marvel Comics characters: K: Kirigi

-Kirigi is a fictional ninja assassin appearing in American comic books published by Marvel Comics.
+Kirigi is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in Daredevil #174 (September 1981), and was created by Frank Miller.
 He was a deadly assassin of The Hand.
 A faithful servant of their then present "Jonin", Kirigi is said to not die.
 He survived impalement by Elektra and continued to pursue the female assassin after a short recuperation.
 Kirigi is next decapitated by Elektra while the former was on fire and this seemed to end or severely curtail his existence.
 However, Kirgi's head and body were reattached and reanimated by the Hand and he returned to attack Daredevil.
 This time his body was destroyed by fire which appeared to end his life again.
 After he fell, Stick's allies destroyed his body.